Asian, tropical coastlines most vulnerable to rising seas, study finds

-SINGAPORE (REUTERS) - Tropical nations will face more coastal inundation from a rise in sea levels due to climate change than other countries, according to new research that also more than doubles the number of people estimated to be impacted.
+SINGAPORE • Tropical nations will face more coastal inundation from a rise in sea levels due to climate change than other countries, according to new research that also more than doubles the number of people estimated to be impacted.

+Higher water levels will likely lead to more damage and disruption from flooding and storm surges.

-The team found that 62 per cent of these low-lying areas were located in the tropics, with a third of the total in Asia, said the study, which was published on Tuesday in the journal Nature Communications.
+The team found that 62 per cent of these low-lying areas were located in the tropics, with a third of the total in Asia, according to the study, which was published on Tuesday in the journal Nature Communications.

-Today, those vulnerable lands - at elevations that are less than two meters above sea level - comprise about 1 million square kilometres and are home to 267 million people, the team found.
+Today, those vulnerable lands - at elevations that are less than 2m above sea level - comprise about 1 million sq km and are home to 267 million people, the team found.

 As sea levels rise, the total amount of vulnerable land could reach 1.46 million sq km by 2100, an area on which some 410 million people live today.